noahpierau/Agapism-Manifesto/README.md

   - Practices and gatherings
   - The Church of Agape

 This is a living document, so significant changes will be made along the way.
-If you would like to keep a certain version of this text, please save a local copy since new versions will replace older ones.
+If you would like to keep a certain version of this text, please save a local copy since new versions will replace [older ones](https://github.com/noahpierau/Agapism-Manifesto/commits/main).

-Last edit was made on 2 January 2023.
+Although this manifesto was written by Noah Pierau, he does not claim any ownership.
+The ideas presented here are not new, for they are based on universal principles that have existed since the dawn of humanity.

 # What is Love?

-The essence of every religion is Love.
-It is not hard to find the evidence for this claim: open your eyes and you will find it everywhere.

 When you read the teachings of Jesus Christ, the word Love will appear frequently.
 In texts from Buddhism, Hinduism or Jainism you will find Metta, or Maitri, Maitra and Mitra, which are derived from the Sanskrit root Mid, which means Love.
 Furthermore, in the Muslim tradition one of the names for God is “Al-Wadud”, which means the All-Loving.